1. Questionnaire, Database and Data transfer

 3. Data analysis and communication

 Data are analyzed with Statistical Analysis System (SAS).
 The dynamics of data control are continued during the statistical analyzes.
 Editing and referral to clinical records are used when necessary to resolve any inconsistencies that are detected during the analysis.
 Most of the studies in which ELTR data is analyzed require calculation of survival rates of grafts and patients.
 These are determined by actuarial method and the statistical significance is determined by the Logrank test to compare survival curves.
 Updated results are available in this website at two localizations: Results and Documents to download.
+Regression methods are also used to identify risk factors associated with LT.

 A Center specific data analysis is done twice a year and five figures are available in the Documents to download